 Once you have exhausted your keywords, you can move to the next topic.

 You will notice that 1 or 2 topics will tend to outperform other topics for your blog.
 This is the usual trend for all blogs.

 This is how Google sends traffic.

-Pro tip: You will never get ranking for all the keywords that your target.
+Pro tip: You will never get a ranking for all the keywords that your target.

 Creating content without doing keyword research means that your content won’t be found by people.
 You are creating content that you THINK people like.

 It’s one of the vital things that many aspiring bloggers tend to ignore.

 Using long-tail keywords is the only way that will guarantee that you have a chance of getting on Page 1.